 Suffolk Latch Company Heavy Duty Tubular Latches are also double sprung and are the recommended tubular latch for fitting with unsprung door knobs.
 See HERE for our range of basic, heavy duty and fire rated tubular latches.

-The important measurements when choosing a tubular latch are the overall case size and the backset.
+The tubular latch measurements you need to look out for are the overall case size and the backset.

 Tubular latches are available in a variety of sizes, finishes and styles.
 There are industry standard sizes to help you with your choice.